ITU-BDSA23-GROUP9/Chirp/docs/report.md

 # Ethics

-In this chapter, we'll discuss the software license we've chosen and explain how we've utilized AI in our development process.
+In this chapter, we'll discuss the software license we've chosen and explain how we've utilized AI/Large Language Models in our development process.

 ## License